Romy Shiller

 – Rebecca West

-[*Entire article is a spoiler alert – if you are planning on seeing the films for the first time, watch out!]
 I’m watching the Alien films again.
 There are four films in the Alien Series (known as the Alien Legacy): Alien (1979, dir.
 Ridley Scott), Aliens (1986, dir.
 James Cameron), Alien 3 (1992, dir.
 David Fincher), Alien: Resurrection (1997, dir.
 Jean-Pierre Jeunet).
-There are so many aspects of these films I could talk about but I choose to focus on the ‘maternal.’
+There are so many aspects of these films I could talk about, but I chose to focus on the ‘maternal.’

 So, the first film establishes the maternal theme.
 The ship’s main computer is called ‘mother.’
-On the foreign world eggs are discovered.
-The life-form that first attacks impregnates the male human host with deadly offspring.
+In the foreign world, eggs are discovered.
+The life form that first attacks impregnates the male human host with deadly offspring.
 It rips through the chest in a birthing analogy.
 Ripley, in a very maternal manner, saves a cat from the ship’s imminent destruction.

 Ripley – our sexy, tough, mother-figure hero.
 “Ellen Ripley is a fictional character and the main protagonist of the Alien film series.
 She is played by the American actress Sigourney Weaver.”
-(Wikipedia: The Free Encyclopedia) She has been appropriated by gender specialists.
+(Wikipedia: The Free Encyclopedia) Gender specialists have appropriated her.
 Basically, she kicks ass.

 All of the films keep Ripley in her proper place by aligning her with the maternal.

 In Aliens, Ripley wakes up to find that she has been in suspended animation for 57 years.
 Her biological daughter had died in her mid-60s.
-She meets Rebecca/Newt who is approximately the same age as her biological daughter was when Ripley left – around 10.
+She meets Rebecca/Newt, who is approximately the same age as her biological daughter when Ripley left – around 10.
 Ripley becomes Newt’s surrogate mother.
-Newt’s biological mother was killed by an Alien.
+An Alien killed Newt’s biological mother.
 Ripley’s new foster daughter, like her, is a survivor.
-While a biological link is absent there is a connection in sensibility.
+While a biological link is absent, there is a connection in sensibility.

 The Queen Alien is called “mom” by a marine.
 Ripley incinerates her eggs after Newt is abducted.
-We can assume this is revenge – Ripley is going to blow up the plant anyhow.
+We can assume this is revenge – Ripley will blow up the plant anyhow.
 At the end of the film, Newt calls Ripley “Mommy.”
 In your face much?

 In Alien 3, “Newt is killed when the EEV crash lands on Fury 161.
 To check for the possibility of an Alien, Ripley asks medical officer Clemens to perform an autopsy on Newt’s body.
 During the procedure and later during the cremation of Newt and Hicks’ bodies, Ripley is clearly distressed and obviously misses her ‘nuclear-family’.”
 (University of Leicester)